How to send large packages internationally

 Lastly, there are the taxes and duties that require settling before your items can be sent worldwide.
 If you already know what duties and taxes apply to your item, and how much they cost, your carrier may offer you a DDP service.
 This stands for Delivery Duties Paid, and it allows you to pay for taxes upfront.
 We recommend opting for this service, as this is yet another way to decrease customs delays and unwanted expenses.

 Besides the regular costs, there are some additional features that you can purchase to help with shipping.
 One such service is the tracking option, which may cost extra depending on your chosen carrier.
 We recommend getting this option, since it helps a lot, especially when you send packages internationally.

 The risk of your item being misplaced or lost is real, and good tracking allows you to react on time.
 You will also be alerted if there is a problem at customs, and you will be aware of the item’s location at all times.
-If your item is worth under 1000$, it will have insurance by default.
-If your item costs more than this, it would be good to add insurance to the plan.
+If your item is worth under 1000$, it will have valuation protection by default.
+If your item costs more than this, it would be good to add financial coverage to the plan.
 The nominal fee is roughly 3% of the value of the item.

 Finally, you are ready to send your packages worldwide